Abbas1608/CalculatorApp/README.md

 **Calcify** is more than just a calculator — it's your everyday math assistant.
 From students, Calcify is designed to cater to all.
-Calcify is more than just a calculator — it's your everyday math assistant.
-From students to working professionals, Calcify is designed to cater to all.
 The app is open source, and contributions are welcome!